-The licensing system of the OpenVPN Access Server product has been updated to add support for new features and to enhance security.
-Because of this there have been some changes on our end, and this requires a small change to be implemented on your existing OpenVPN Access Server installations from before 2019 as well.
+The licensing system of the OpenVPN Access Server product was updated on January 20th of 2019 to add support for new features and to enhance security.
+Because of this there were some changes on our end, and this requires a small change in the licensing system to be implemented on OpenVPN Access Server installations from before 2019 as well.
 This patch ensures that new license keys and renewal license keys can be activated after the mentioned date.
-The impact of this is kept as minimal as possible, and we provide information below to answer the most common questions and to make this transition go as smoothly as possible.
-The change to the licensing system has happened on January 20th of 2019 so it is important you take action.
-Please review the information below to learn what impact this has, and how to take the necessary steps.
+The impact of this change is kept as minimal as possible, and we will provide information to answer the most common questions and to make this transition go as smoothly as possible.

 Please note that this change does not affect our Amazon AWS tiered instances that are pre-licensed with a predefined amount of connections.
 These are billed through Amazon AWS directly and use a different licensing system that does not need this update.

 You should upgrade your Access Server to the latest version available on our software packages page, which includes the changes to the licensing system.
 Alternatively, if you do not wish to upgrade now, you may use our licensing patch to update only the licensing code on an existing Access Server.
 The patch is designed so it can be applied live without shutting down or cold restarting the Access Server service, so VPN clients don't need to be disconnected, and it is compatible with Access Server 1.8.3 and above.